 Most articles about functional resumes tell you how to write one.
 This one tells you the truth: Novoresume recommends against the functional format in roughly 90% of job search scenarios (Novoresume, 2026), and most ATS platforms struggle to parse skills-first layouts that omit chronological work history.
 Before you choose this format, understand exactly when it helps, when it hurts, and what the combination resume does better for nearly every use case people reach for functional resumes to solve.
+If you are still deciding between layouts, our guide to resume formats compares all three side by side.
+This guide also includes three filled-in functional resume examples and a copy-paste template further down.

 What Is a Functional Resume Format?